Fire and rescue services

 Many outer islands don't have taxis.

-Major centres have a limited network of minibuses (Le Truck).
+Major centres have a limited network of buses.
+Be aware scheduling varies and they can be unreliable.

 More information: